Ibn Umm Maktum: Qur'anic verses

 According to traditional Sunni narration, the story behind the revelation of the first ten verses of Abasa is as follows : Muhammad was preaching Islam to Walid ibn al-Mughira and other Quraysh chieftains in Mecca.
 Abdullah ibn Umm Maktum came along and asked Muhammad about something.
 Muhammad did not want to turn his attention away from the chieftains and frowned at ibn Umm Maktum.
 Allah admonished Muhammad for this action via the first ten verses of Abasa :

 (The Prophet) frowned and turned away, because there came to him the blind man (interrupting)...

 After this incident, Muhammad used to greet Abdullah ibn Umm-Maktum thus :

-Welcome to him on whose account my sustainer has rebuked me.
+Welcome to him on whose account my Sustainer has rebuked me.

-However, Shias do not agree that the verses were admonishing Muhammad.
-They do not accept the authenticity of the Hadith either.
+However, Shias and Sufis do not agree that the verses were admonishing Muhammad.
+The Shia do not accept the authenticity of the hadith either.

 Another verse based on an incident involving ibn Umm-Maktum is the 95th verse of An-Nisa.
 As related by Ibn Kathir in his exegesis of the Qur'an, Al-Bukhari recorded that Sahl bin Sa`d As-Sa`di said, "I saw Marwan bin Al-Hakam sitting in the Masjid.
 I came and sat by his side.
 He told us that Zayd bin Thabit told him that Allah's Messenger dictated this Ayah to him, Not equal are those believers who sit (at home) and those who strive and fight in the Cause of Allah.
 Ibn Umm Maktum came to the Prophet as he was dictating that very Ayah to me.
 Ibn Umm Maktum said, `O Allah's Messenger!
 By Allah, if I had power, I would surely take part in Jihad.'
 He was a blind man.
 So Allah sent down revelation to His Messenger while his thigh was on mine and it became so heavy for me that I feared that my thigh would be broken.
 That ended after Allah revealed, ... except those who are disabled and those who strive and fight in the cause of Allah.